hashicorp/terraform-website/content/source/docs/enterprise/saml/identity-provider-configuration-aad.html.md

     ![Screenshot: Terraform Enterprise SAML Settings](./images/sso-aad-saml-tfe-saml-settings.png)

-    a.
-Enable the **Enable SAML single sign-on** check box.
+    - Enable the **Enable SAML single sign-on** check box.

-    b.
-In the **Single Sign-On URL** textbox, paste the **Login URL** value which you have copied from the Azure portal.
+    - In the **Single Sign-On URL** textbox, paste the **Login URL** value which you copied from the Azure portal.

-    c.
-In the **Single Log-out URL** textbox, paste the **Login URL** value which you have copied from the Azure portal.
+    - In the **Single Log-out URL** textbox, paste the **Login URL** value which you copied from the Azure portal.

-    d.
-Open the downloaded **Certificate** from the Azure portal into Notepad and paste the content into the **IDP CERTIFICATE** textbox.
+    - Open the downloaded **Certificate** from the Azure portal into Notepad and paste the content into the **IDP CERTIFICATE** textbox.

 ### Create an Azure AD test user

-In this section, you'll create a test user in the Azure portal called B.Simon.
+In this section, you'll create a test user in the Azure portal named B. Simon

 1. From the left pane in the Azure portal, select **Azure Active Directory**, select **Users**, and then select **All users**.
 1. Select **New user** at the top of the screen.
 1. In the **User** properties, follow these steps:
-   1. In the **Name** field, enter `B.Simon`.
+   1. In the **Name** field, enter `B. Simon`.
-   1. In the **User name** field, enter the username@companydomain.extension.
+   1. In the **User name** field, enter the `B.Simon@companydomain.extension`, replacing `companydomain.extension` with your company's domain name.
 For example, `B.Simon@contoso.com`.
    1. Select the **Show password** check box, and then write down the value that's displayed in the **Password** box.
    1. Click **Create**.

 ### Assign the Azure AD test user

-In this section, you'll enable B.Simon to use Azure single sign-on by granting access to Terraform Enterprise.
+In this section, you'll enable B. Simon to use Azure single sign-on by granting access to Terraform Enterprise.

 1. In the Azure portal, select **Enterprise Applications**, and then select **All applications**.
 1. In the applications list, select **Terraform Enterprise**.